-In Year 9, students select from 2 electives: My Program Rules and Creative IT.
+In Year 9, students select from 2 electives: My Program Rules and Creative Digital Applications.
 Students will investigate the role of hardware and software, develop programming skills, analyse data to create information and visualisations, and design and develop interactive solutions.

-My Program Rules: Coding and Robotics
+My Program Rules

-This semester unit provides a foundation for My Program Rules: Software and Game Development in Year 10.
-It delves into programming, robotics and artificial intelligence advances and consists of learning how a computer system can make custom applications and games.
+This semester unit provides a foundation for the Coding and Robotics elective in Year 10.
+It delves into programming, robotics and artificial intelligence advances and consists of learning how a computer system can make custom applications.
 Students will decompose real-world problems to establish stakeholder needs and identify functional and non-functional requirements.
-They will develop algorithms, both diagrammatically and in structured English, and enhance their skills and knowledge in controlling a robot and coding software using an object-orientated programming language.
+They will develop algorithms diagrammatically and in structured English and enhance their skills and knowledge in controlling a robot and coding software using the command line and object-orientated programming language.